 Estate planning is for every landowner.
 Your land is part of your legacy.
 You have been a good steward of your land, carefully making decisions about its use.
 Planning what will happen after you are gone is the next critical step of being a good steward.
 In fact, it may be the most important step you can take as a landowner—not just for your benefit, but for family, your community, and the land itself.
+For ideas and inspiration read Legacy Planning Stories: How Landowners "Like Me" Are Ensuring the Future of their Land.

 An estate is the total of all your assets, including your land, house, bank accounts, and any stocks and bonds.
 An estate plan ensures that your assets are distributed in a way that will meet the financial and personal needs of you and your heirs.